 When writing this post, I will make some assumptions about you.
 I will assume, for example, that you are doing research in the humanities and social sciences.
 This means that I will avoid finer statistical nuance.
 This level of analysis should be enough if you’re doing a term paper or MA dissertation.
 However, if you are in a structured learning programme, you should clarify expectations with your tutors.
 I will also assume that you do not have access to a statistical package, such as SPSS, so I will not give you detailed instructions on how to input and process data; rather, I will just focus on the concepts involved.
 Lastly, I will be using Likert scale data to illustrate my points, but what I write is transferable to all kinds of ordinal data.

-How to analyse Likert scale data
+How to analyse Likert-scale data

-- The median (i.e., the number found exactly in the middle of the distribution) is a measure of central tendency: very roughly speaking, it shows what the ‘average’ respondent might think, or the ‘likeliest’ response.
-The IQR is a measure of spread: it shows whether the responses are clustered together or scattered across the range of possible responses.
+- The median (i.e., the number found exactly in the middle of the distribution) is a measure of central tendency: very roughly speaking, it shows what the ‘average’ respondent might think, or the ‘likeliest’ response, in a way that makes sense for this type of data.

 Calculating the median

 First, you arrange the numbers in an order from largest to smallest, like this:

 To compute the median, you then delete one number from each end of the line, and repeat until you are left with just one number (or two that are the same).
 This ‘middle’ number is your median.
 If you are left with two different numbers in the end, the median is half-way between them.
 This will produce a decimal (e.g., 2.5), which might seem odd, but that’s ok.
 Using the data you provided, the median is 3, and I have marked it with red to make it stand out.